-But there is one significant downside to doing international business: having to accept all sorts of currencies from everywhere, at regularly shifting exchange rates, while trying not to sacrifice profitability.
+But there is one significant downside to doing international business: having to accept multiple currencies from all over the world at regularly shifting exchange rates, while trying not to sacrifice profitability.

 Why are multiple foreign currencies necessary in the first place?